manujose94/dailytrends-api/Readme.md

    ```bash
    http://localhost:3000/api/v1/api-docs
    ```

 > NOTE: This is feasible for small projects like this one, but for larger projects it is advisable to create a separate specification file manually.

 #### Postman 📬

 A collection Postman [here](./docs/API%20DAILYTRENDS.postman_collection.json)

+### Load Testing with K6 ⚡

+To ensure the performance and reliability of the DailyTrends API under various load conditions, we use **K6**, a modern load testing tool.
+The load testing documentation provides detailed instructions for setting up, running, and analyzing both **end-to-end (E2E)** and **performance-focused** load tests.

+#### Key Features

+- **End-to-End (E2E) Testing**: Simulates real-world user workflows, covering registration, login, feed management, and news scraping.
+- **Performance Testing**: Focuses on evaluating the API's performance under high traffic scenarios, specifically targeting feed-related operations.
+- **Dynamic Configuration**: Allows you to customize the number of virtual users (VUs) and iterations for flexible testing scenarios.
+- **Integration with CI/CD**: Automates performance testing as part of the development pipeline.

+#### Scripts Included

+1. **`load_test_e2e_api.js`**: Designed for E2E testing, ensuring API functionality is correct across all endpoints.
+2. **`load_test_feeds_performance.js`**: Focused on performance testing, measuring response times, error rates, and resource utilization under heavy load.

+For more details, refer to the [Load Testing Documentation](./load-tests/Readme.md).

 ## Roadmap 🛤️